 Beware: it can be colder than anticipated for Texas but still better than summers

-Big Bend National Park doesn’t get as much love as some of the other large American National Parks.
+Big Bend National Park doesn’t get as much love as some of the other large American National Parks, but I think it is highly underrated!
 Perhaps the negligence is because it is so remote or maybe because summers are completely unbearable that you really need to visit in the shoulder season to enjoy the trip.

 But, visiting Big Bend National Park in December is another viable option if you’re looking for tolerable temperatures.
 Do note that it can get colder than anticipated and sometimes even a layer of snow coats the desert floor.